In order to resolve sports-related disputes through arbitration and mediation, two bodies are hereby created:

 2. Arbitrators and mediators

-There shall be not less than one hundred fifty arbitrators and fifty mediators.
+There shall be not less than three hundred arbitrators and fifty mediators.

 The ICAS shall appoint personalities to the list of CAS mediators with experience in mediation and a good knowledge of sport in general.